trsong/trsong.github.io/_posts/2022-02-01-DailyQuestionsFeb.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### Mar 16, 2022 \[Medium\] Paint House
+---
+> **Question:** A builder is looking to build a row of N houses that can be of K different colors.
+He has a goal of minimizing cost while ensuring that no two neighboring houses are of the same color.
+>
+> Given an N by K matrix where the n-th row and k-th column represents the cost to build the n-th house with k-th color, return the minimum cost which achieves this goal.

 ### Mar 15, 2022 \[Medium\] Tokenization
 ---
 > **Questions:** Given a dictionary of words and a string made up of those words (no spaces), return the original sentence in a list.
 If there is more than one possible reconstruction, return any of them.
 If there is no possible reconstruction, then return null.